DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

   <img width="1600" height="1000" alt="powershell-33" src="https://github.com/user-attachments/assets/396ea002-e4a2-4041-aff8-13a66c1ccaf2" />

   Now it will ping, notice if done correctly you will see information in regards to the private IP address.
-If it wasn’t successful you would see messages that state, Destination host unreachable.
+If the ping wasn’t successful you would see messages that state, Destination host unreachable.
 This could be from having different virtual networks or DC-1’s firewall is not disabled.

   <img width="1600" height="1000" alt="powershell-4" src="https://github.com/user-attachments/assets/06ac90d8-3816-496f-ba6d-1a32c24faf64" />